pregnault/samplelim/README.md

 v3](https://img.shields.io/badge/License-LGPL%20v3-blue.svg)](https://www.gnu.org/licenses/lgpl-3.0)
 [![CRAN_Status_Badge](http://www.r-pkg.org/badges/version/regexplain)](https://cran.r-project.org/package=samplelim)

-The package `{samplelim}` provides performant implementations (C++ encoded) of several Monte Carlo Markov Chains (MCMC) methods for uniformly sampling hig-dimensional polytopes.
+The package `{samplelim}` for the R statistical software provides performant implementations (C++ encoded) of Monte Carlo Markov Chains (MCMC) algorithms for uniformly sampling hig-dimensional polytopes.
 It is particularly convenient for solving linear inverse models (LIM) in metabolic (trophic, biochemical or urban) networks.
 Particularly, some support functions inspired by the package limsolve are designed to ease its use by ecological practitioners.

 ## Objective

-`{samplelim}` aims at providing performant implementations of two MCMC algorithms for sampling high-dimensional polytopes; namely, the Mirror Walk (MiW) introduced by ….. and the Billard Walk (BiW) introduced by Chalkis *et al.* (2014).
+`{samplelim}` aims at providing performant implementations of two MCMC algorithms for sampling high-dimensional polytopes; namely, the Mirror Walk (MiW) introduced by Van Oevelen *et al.* (2010) and the Billard Walk (BiW) introduced by Chalkis *et al.* (2014).
 It also provides support functions to ease its use by ecologists practitioners interested in solving LIM for trophic networks.
 Hence, `{samplelim}` can be viewed as an updated, extended and low-level-encoded version of the R package [`{limsolve}`](https://cran.r-project.org/web/packages/limSolve/index.html).

 `{samplelim}` is built upon the C++ library